onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

     :id: R-85991
     :target: VNF or PNF
     :keyword: MUST
-    :updated: dublin
+    :updated: guilin

-    The VNF or PNF provider **MUST** provide a universal license key per VNF or PNF to be used as needed by services (i.e., not tied to a VM instance) as the recommended solution.
+    When the instantiation of a xNF requires a license then the VNF or PNF provider **MUST** provide a universal license key per VNF or PNF to be used as needed by services (i.e., not tied to a VM instance) as the recommended solution.
 The VNF or PNF provider may provide pools of Unique VNF or PNF License Keys, where there is a unique key for each VNF or PNF instance as an alternate solution.
-Licensing issues should be resolved without interrupting in-service VNFs or PNFs.
+In all cases licensing issues should be resolved without interrupting in-service VNFs or PNFs.

 .. req::
     :id: R-47849
     :target: VNF or PNF
     :keyword: MUST
-    :updated: dublin
+    :updated: guilin

-    The VNF or PNF provider **MUST** support the metadata about licenses (and their applicable entitlements) as defined in this specification for VNF or PNF software, and any license keys required to authorize use of the VNF or PNF software.
+    If ONAP licensing management solution is used, the VNF or PNF provider **MUST** support the metadata about licenses (and their applicable entitlements) as defined in this specification for VNF or PNF software, and any license keys required to authorize use of the VNF or PNF software.
 This metadata will be used to facilitate